laravel/docs/scout.md

 <a name="configuring-model-indexes"></a>
 ### Configuring Model Indexes

-Each Eloquent model is synced with a given search "index", which contains all of the searchable records for that model.
+Each Eloquent model is synced with a given search "index," which contains all of the searchable records for that model.
 In other words, you can think of each index like a MySQL table.
 By default, each model will be persisted to an index matching the model's typical "table" name.
 Typically, this is the plural form of the model name; however, you are free to customize the model's index by overriding the `searchableAs` method on the model:

     <?php